m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 This creates allows for a few bits of magic.
  - We can use the cross (+) that we used before to **populate cells `E2` to `E86` with analogous formulae.**
- - In fact, perhaps a "suggested autofill" popped up that populated the cells for you already!
+ - In fact, perhaps a "suggested autofill" appeared that populated the cells for you already!
- - If we edit the values in cell `C13` and `D13`, the value of 5.34596 is conveniently updated using the formula that we just typed.
+ - If we edit the values in cell `C13` and `D13`, the value is conveniently updated using the formula that we just typed.

+## Analyzing the frequency of the word "upon" using Pivot Tables